pxndey/drs/README.md

 - `-race`        : Specify the race number.
 - `--drivers`    : Display the driver's championship standings for the given year.
 - `--constructors`: Display the constructor's championship standings for the given year.
-- `--help`       : Show detailed usage instructions.
+- `--help`       : Show usage instructions.